 In 1964, Elder Leonard Lovett of Pompano Beach, FL, a young man with a vision, was appointed Pastor.
 It was through his efforts that the Buck Lane Memorial Day Care Center was established.
 After pastoring for six years, Elder Lovett was called to Atlanta, Georgia, where he assumed the leadership of the Charles Harrison Mason Theological Seminary, an institution of the Church of God in Christ.

-At the Watch Meeting night service on December 31, 1971, Elder Porter officially accepted the appointment to serve as Pastor of the Memorial Church of God in Christ, with his devoted wife, Sister Narcissus Porter, standing faithfully by his side.
+On Watch Night service, December 31, 1971, Elder Porter officially accepted the appointment to serve as Pastor of the Memorial Church of God in Christ, with his devoted wife, Sister Narcissus Porter, standing faithfully by his side.
 During his time of service, the church grew spiritually, numerically, and financially.
 In 1972, the first renovation of the church edifice began.
 In 1974, the interior of the sanctuary was given a tremendous facelift; a dining area was added on the lower level, along with other improvements.
 In 1997, major expansion and renovations were completed again on the church edifice.

 2014 and beyond